 One day I saw an advertisement seeking Board Members for the district and I decided to try it out not really know much about it.
 I saw an opportunity to help our schools.
 A couple of years later and few more tries at running unsuccessfully, I found myself fully vested as a parent advocating for better foods, facilities, undesirable trailers and the whole movement of standardized testing.

 Being active in the schools and community has helped to do that.
 It takes a lot of patience, persistence and not giving up on what you want to fight for.
 At times it can be hard but when you eventually hit a stride it’s totally worth it.
 Especially because it’s for all the children.

 I encourage parents all the time to join the fight either by social media, emails or even a phone call.
-Parents have so much power in the decision making and if we work together imagine what can be done.
+Parents have so much power in decision making and, if we work together, imagine what can be done.

 - Speak up at board meetings – Speaking at meetings about your concerns tells our board members that there’s an issue that needs resolving.

 - Getting to know your community – Talking to parents and community allows you to work together to make improvements in your schools.

 - Write letters, make phone calls, use social media for your cause – Communication is key.
 Social media, writing letters and phone calls allow parents to speak up.

 - Be prepared and read up on what your fighting for i.e. board documents – In advance of meetings do your homework by reading the public board documents because you get a better idea of what is going on.
 Also if you plan to speak, write up a summary or notes so you can get your point across.